Hair Styling Instructors

-Hair styling or cosmetology instructors train aspiring hair stylists, hairdressers and cosmetologists.
-They can work in public and private career or technical schools as well as businesses like hair salons.
+Professional hair styling instructors, also known as cosmetology instructors, train aspiring hair stylists, hairdressers, and cosmetologists.
+They can work in public and private colleges or career schools as well as in businesses, like hair salons.

 These professionals typically work during school hours, though some might have to come in early or stay late to meet with parents or students.
 They might also do most of their grading and lesson planning in the evenings or on weekends; however, most instructors have summers off.